geffzhang/awesome-semantickernel/README.md

 - [dapr-chat-20230822](https://github.com/cwiederspan/dapr-chat-20230822) A Dapr-implemented OpenAI chat service demo
 - [This application is a demo on how to setup an event driven architecture combining Dapr, Azure OpenAI and Azure Container Apps](https://github.com/pelithne/cngbg)
 - [ParkPro](https://github.com/insaiyann/ParkPro) ParkPro aims to revolutionize parking services using Semantic kernel SDK
+- [Java and OpenAI Hero Demos](https://github.com/microsoft/java-semantic-kernel-demos) This repository holds end-to-end demo applications that represent the concept of an Intelligent App, built in Java
+- [Semantic Kernel in your application](https://github.com/Azure-For-Everyone/sk-hotelfiltering) we'll show you how to leverage Semantic Kernel into an existing application.

 ## Learn